scalableinternetservices/ucsb_website/index.md

 confidentially conduct the peer grading process at each quarter interval in the course.
 Only the outcome of the final peer-grade will be used to compute the final grade.

+### Letter Grades

+Letter grades will be assigned as follows:

+    A+ 96 2/3
+    A  93 1/3
+    A- 90
+    B+ 86 2/3
+    B  83 1/3
+    B- 80
+    C+ 76 2/3
+    C  73 1/3
+    F  0

+The number listed is the lower bound of the percent grade for the given range.
+It is expected that you are a relatively equal contributor in your group, with adjustments for significant positive outliers.
+Thus, please take note of the drop directly from C to F.